inrialearninglab/ai4t/docs/2.5-teachers-usages/index.md

 - Access the tools directly via the links provided
 - Identify uses that can be adapted to your context

-After consulting this section, feel free to share your uses, thoughts or difficulties to collectively enrich the MOOC forum on FUN.
+After consulting this section, feel free to share your uses, thoughts or difficulties to collectively enrich <a href="(https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)" target=_blank>the MOOC forum on FUN</a>.

-[^1]: <a href="(https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)">The forum of this MOOC </a> is accessible to anyone registered for the MOOC version available on the French online learning platform "France Université Numérique" (FUN).
+[^1]: <a href="(https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)" target=_blank>The forum of this MOOC </a> is accessible to anyone registered for the MOOC version available on the French online learning platform "France Université Numérique" (FUN).